-The plaster "sucks off" and the polystyrene won't stick.
-Use a few masonry screws to ensure sheets stay in place while the bonding plaster sets.
+Coat plaster to the back of the sheet with a grooved trowel around the perimeter and in vertical strips every 400mm.
+If there isn't a rebate in the concrete slab, EZpanel masonry anchors must be used to hold the sheets in place while the plaster is drying and to provide a mechanical fix for the EZpanel.
 Bed each sheet back against the wall, keeping a check that the sheets are flat by using a straight edge across their face.
 To ensure no thermal bridges are formed keep all the edges closely butted and clear of adhesive plaster.

-Finishing The Polystyrene
+Finishing The EZpanel